 The ping rate measures the latency on a network.
-This is the time taken for a data packet to send from one machine to another, then receive a return.
+But what is latency?
+It’s the time taken for a data packet to travel from the sender to the receiver, and back again.

 High latency causes lag, which is something you definitely want to avoid in multiplayer gaming.
 A ping rate of more than 150 milliseconds could cause lag in gaming, while under 20ms is considered very low latency.

 Download speed is the most important figure.
-It signifies how fast data download to your computer, measured in megabits per second.
+It signifies how fast data downloads to your computer, measured in megabits per second (Mbps).

-The test works by downloading multiple chunks of data to your computer, adjusting the size and the number of connections to download it as it goes.
+The test works by downloading multiple chunks of data, adjusting their size and the number of connections as it goes.
 This maximizes the speed of your connection, ensuring it works at its fastest.

 To judge the results, you need to know what speed of service you’re signed up for, then compare them.
 For reference, Netflix requires 25Mbps for 4K streaming or 5Mbps for 1080p HD.

-Upload speed shows how quickly you can upload data, such as when you’re backing up files to a cloud service.
-This is usually slower than download speed, and not as advertised by internet service providers.
+A Wi-Fi test also measures the upload speed.
+This shows how quickly you can upload data, such as when you’re backing up files to a cloud service.
 Compare your speed test result to your provider’s quoted speed to see how well you’re doing.